Pithikos/docker-enter/README.md

+**Author**
-Author: Johan Hanssen Seferidis
+Johan Hanssen Seferidis
+**Description**
-Description: Similar to nsenter.
+Similar to nsenter.
 The difference is that it is docker oriented, thus it avoids some bugs that nsenter might have.

 =======================================================================

 # Why use this